Evil Angel (studio): Directors and films

 The company differs from most other porn studios in that it contracts with in-house directors and permits them to own the films that they create, while Evil Angel handles the film's manufacture, distribution, promotion and sales and takes a percentage of the gross sales.
 Each director has their own particular style and is a star in their own right, with their own brand identity.
 Stagliano adopted this business model due to his previous experience selling his videos to other companies.
 He found it difficult to establish his reputation when someone else owned his content, and he did not receive any more money if a film sold well.

 The company's roster of directors, includes Stagliano himself, Aiden Starr, Proxy Paige, LeWood, John Leslie, Rocco Siffredi, Joey Silvera, Christoph Clark, Nacho Vidal, Jonni Darkko, Jake Malone, Jay Sin, Jazz Duro, Manuel Ferrara, Lexington Steele, Mike Adriano, Steve Holmes, Uncle D and Belladonna.
 Previous directors include Gregory Dark, Jules Jordan, Bruce Seven, Bionca, Alex de Renzy and Erik Everhard.

 Former directors

+Actress Brandy Alexandre, John Stagliano's girlfriend when Evil Angel Video launched, was the first outside director of an Evil Angel title, writing and directing the 1989 hits De Blond and Blowing in Style.
 Gregory Dark left VCA over "creative differences" in the summer of 1995 and launched his own film company, Dark Works, with Evil Angel Video handling all distribution.
 His first film for Evil Angel was Sex Freaks, starring Stephanie Swift, Nyrobi Knights, Lovette and Tom Byron.
 He also worked on Snake Pit and The Best Of Gregory Dark.
 Dark has since stopped directing for the studio.

-Jules Jordan formerly directed for Evil Angel, producing series including Ass Worship and Once You Go Black.
+Jules Jordan formerly directed for Evil Angel, producing series including Ass Worship, Feeding Frenzy, Flesh Hunter, Trained Teens and Once You Go Black...
+You Never Go Back.
 In 2006, he left to form his own company, Jules Jordan Video.

-Erik Everhard also worked with the company, after directing for Anabolic Video, Diabolic Video and Red Light District Video.
+Erik Everhard also worked with the company, after directing for Anabolic Video, Diabolic Video (which would later become part of Zero Tolerance Entertainment) and Red Light District Video.
 He left Red Light District in 2005 to join Evil Angel, before joining Jules Jordan Video.

 Glenn King has also worked with the company producing several series including "Mean Cuckold" and "ManEaters".